 i.
-A bay window is an assembly of multiple windows that projects from a BUILDING to provide additional HABITABLE space, increased light, multi-directional views, and ARTICULATION to an exterior wall.
+A bay window is an assembly of windows projecting from a building to provide additional HABITABLE space, increased light, multi-directional views, and ARTICULATION to an exterior wall.

-Dii Dimensions
+Dir Dimensions

 A Width (max) 16 ft

 B Projection (max) 3 ft

 G Height (max) Height of Building in Stories

+D Setback Encroachment (max)

-O Front Setback Encroachment (max) 3 ft
+Front 3 ft

-FENESTRATION (min) 60%
+Side 0 ft

+Rear 0 ft

 - a).
-Bay windows, including box and bow windows, must include at least three (3) windows. - b).
+Bay windows, including box and bow windows, must include at least three (3) windows for each story of the bay window. - b).
 The cumulative width of multiple bays may equal up to fifty percent (50%) of the width of the exterior wall from which the bays project. - c).
-Bays projecting over the sidewalk of a public THOROUGHFARE must have at least two (2) stories of CLEARANCE and be compliant with all City Ordinances.
+Bays projecting over the sidewalk of a public thoroughfare must have at least two (2) stories of clearance and be compliant with all City Ordinances. - d).
+Bay windows may have integrated recessed balconies, terraces, or roof decks.